Cottonwood is a popular wood in many woodworking projects including making furniture, shelving, framing, saddles, pallets, and flooring.

 But there’s a lot more to know about the hardness of Cottonwood.

-In this article, we’ll deeply discuss whether is Cottonwood a hardwood and how hard Cottonwood is.
+In this article, I’ll deeply discuss whether is Cottonwood a hardwood and how hard Cottonwood is.
 Cottonwood characteristics and the strength of Cottonwood as well.

 Furthermore, I’ll answer some frequently asked questions.